trengx/trengx/README.md

-# trengx
+# Trengx
 Under Construction!

 "Transformers Made Easy for IoT"

-The trengx platform is constructed using an open-source project as its foundation (MIT License).
+The Trengx platform is constructed using an open-source project as its foundation (MIT License).

 1. Motivation